Last updated: 29 November 2022

 There is a bicycle reuse scheme in operation with Recycle your Cycle.
 Recycle your Cycle works with the UK prison service to provide training in the refurbishment of bicycles.
-Bicycles are then sold through charity shops across the country as well as in the Second Time Around Shop at Kings Road Reuse and Recycling Centre, Chingford.
+Bicycles are then sold through charity shops across the country as well as in the ReUse Shop at Kings Road Reuse and Recycling Centre, Chingford.

 Bicycles that are disposed of at site that are not suitable for reuse are recycled.

-Any furniture that is suitable to be used again will be inspected, safety checked and sold at the Second Time around Shop at Kings Road Reuse and Recycling Centre, Chingford.
+Any furniture that is suitable to be used again will be inspected, safety checked and sold at the ReUse Shop at Kings Road Reuse and Recycling Centre, Chingford.

 Furniture that is not suitable to be used again, such as upholstered furniture without a fire label, or with missing parts, will be sent for recycling where possible.